Factors often overlooked that may explain why a TV signal is weaker than expected.

 Radio Horizon |

-Attic mount loss is at least -3 dB for a 3/4 inch plywood roof covered with roofing paper and one layer of 3 tab asphalt shingles.
-Metal backed insulation in the attic or walls and metal exhaust vents and air ducts all block signals.
+Loss is at least -3 dB for a 3/4 inch plywood roof covered with roofing paper and one layer of 3 tab asphalt shingles.
+Metal backed insulation and metal vents and air ducts block signals.

 Loss estimates are for UHF frequencies.
 VHF is less lossy, by 1 or 2 dB or more.

-An antenna mounted 30 feet above the ground in a flat open field with a clear line-of-sight and directly aligned to the broadcast tower could receive a signal near or greater than expected.
-In practice a 3 - 6 dB additional loss is not uncommon.
-Signal path clutter and indoor antenna's will have greater loss.
-Terrain could introduce more loss.
+An antenna mounted 30 feet above the ground in a flat open field with a clear line-of-sight and directly aligned to the broadcast tower could receive a signal near expected.
+In practice a 3 - 6 dB or more additional loss is not uncommon.

-Beam loss, terrain masking, and radio horizon loss can be estimated.
-Attic mount and indoor antenna loss are more difficult to predict.
-Ground clutter, terrain loss, and antenna gain variation are often difficult or impossible to estimate.Top
+Beam loss, terrain masking, attic mount, and radio horizon loss can be estimated.
+Room antenna loss is more difficult to predict.
+Ground clutter and terrain loss are often difficult or impossible to estimate.Top